When your brand is in crisis, you need three things by your side: lots of coffee, a stress ball, and a monitoring tool.

 You can customize any alert’s email, mobile, or web notifications to control how often you get them.

-When used strategically, your monitoring tool can help catch potential problems before they spin into full-blown crises.
+When used strategically, your monitoring tool can help catch potential problems before they spin into a full-blown crisis, whether that’s for social media crisis management or web crisis management.

 By setting up alerts specifically designed to catch things on the rise and taking advantage of a few clever features built just for these scenarios, you can start reacting to complaints or news items before they spread too far.